Saqib29/Simple_E-commerce_CRUD/README.md

 1. **Security**
    - Password hashing using bcrypt
    - JWT token validation
+   - Add guard

 2. **Database**
    - TypeORM entities with proper relations
    - Use of database transactions where needed
+   - Add Indexing column
+   - Add Analyzer to show performance

 ## 🌟 What should be improved

 0. **Access controller**
-    - Should add role base access control
+    - Should add role base access control guard
-    - Add user role

 1. **Error Handling**
-   - Should add proper error handler
    - Add global error handler

 2. **Database**
-   - Should add `indexing` to improve fast retrieving data.
-   - Use a caching mechanism to reduce load on database queries.
+   - Use a caching mechanism to reduce load on database.